 Hot off the Press!

-One of the key exhibits at Englesea Brook Museum is the 'Atlas' iron hand printing press, used by Hugh and James Bourne from 1823 to 1844.
+One of the keyitems on display in the Museum is the 'Atlas' printing press, used by Hugh and James Bourne from 1821 to 1844.
 The Bourne brothers bought it for £373 8s 10d from Wood & Sharwood, 120 Aldersdgate Street, London, and had it transported to Staffordshire where they set it up in a barn at Bemersley Farm, three miles from Tunstall.

 Here the first Primitive Methodist publishing house was established, known as the 'Book Room'.
 Parcels of magazines and books were taken in carts to the canal quays and shipped in barges to the various Circuits across the country.

 In the Library we have some of the fascinating books and pamphlets produced on this press - including Hugh Bourne's collection of Family Receipts, which includes how to relieve a cow choked with a turnip, and how to provide a cheap, wholesoome dinner for 4d.
 Some of these are currently on display.

 Having been used from 1844 to 1939 by local printers, the press fell into disrepair.
 It was brought to Englesea Brook Museum in 1993, when it was restored by Dr Nuttall and a team from the Lancashire and Cheshire Young Managing Printers Association.

 Hugh Bourne's printing press is a working exhibit, and demonstrations are available for groups and schools.
 We are grateful to volunteer Peter Branson, our new 'James Bourne' - who has brought the press to life again.